-Greensboro is a city of 280,000 in the heart of the fast-growing Piedmont Triad region; today it is the third-largest city in North Carolina.
+Greensboro is a city of 301,000 (as of 2020) in the heart of the fast-growing Piedmont Triad region; today it is the third-largest city in North Carolina.
 Enjoying moderate weather year-round, Greensboro is home to 170 parks and recreational facilities and 90 miles of exercise trails and greenways.

 Conveniently located at the juncture of Interstates 40 and 85, Greensboro is known as “the Gate City”–the gateway to North Carolina’s famous beaches (around a three-hour drive east) and the Blue Ridge Mountains (around 1.5 hours west).
 Closer by, ample opportunities exist for hiking and climbing at Pilot Mountain, and boating and watersports on the Dan River and the High Rock Lake system.